 baseline means the baseline adjacent to the coast of the State (including the coast of any island forming part of the State) as for the time being determined under section 7(1)(b) of the Seas and Submerged Lands Act 1973 of the Commonwealth.

+Note:

-Note 1: Generally the baseline is the lowest astronomical tide along the coast but it also includes lines enclosing bays and indentations that are not bays and straight baselines that depart from the coast.
+1. Generally the baseline is the lowest astronomical tide along the coast but it also includes lines enclosing bays and indentations that are not bays and straight baselines that depart from the coast.
 See Australia’s territorial sea baseline published 1988 by the Australian Government Printing Service.

-Note 2: The following diagram illustrates the coastal waters of the State —
+2. The following diagram illustrates the coastal waters of the State —

 17. Blocks